expyriment/documentation/Installation.macOS.rst

 There are multiple ways to install Expyriment.
 The recommended method requires an active internet connection.
-If you need to install Expyriment on a computer that has no internet connection (like lab PCs), please use the offline method.
+If you need to install Expyriment on a computer that has no internet connection (like lab computers), please use the offline method.